rcarmo/yaki-gae/README.md

 ## Coding Style

-Given that I'm re-using a fair amount of old code, the coding style is uneven and there is an uneasy mix of singletons, static classes, functional code, rather excessive memoization, etc.
+Given that I'm re-using a fair amount of old code, the coding style is uneven and there is an uneasy mix of singletons, static classes, functional code, rather excessive memoization, etc. One of the priorities here was to minimize datastore and cloud store requests.

-I expect to clean that up on successive passes through the code -- right now the priority is on the rendering side, so I'm favoring internal caching inside the controllers to get consistent results across requests.

 [gae]: https://cloud.google.com/products/app-engine/
 [db]: http://www.dropbox.com